stratisproject/StratisBitcoinFullNode/Documentation/using-nlog.md

 ```

 This will create a separated `debug.txt` log file inside `$DATADIR/Logs` directory and will set all classes to log on trace level to this file.
 This file and its rules are completely separated from logging to console and `node.txt`.
-So `node.txt` can be understand as a production or users' log file,
+So `node.txt` can be understood as a production or users' log file,
 and `debug.txt` is developers' log file.

-`autoReload="true"` setting will make it possible to modify the contents of `NLog.config` without the need to stop the node's process.
+`autoReload="true"` setting makes it possible to modify the contents of `NLog.config` without the need to stop the node's process.
 When you save the changes of the config file,
-the rules will be automatically applied to the logging configuration.
+the rules will be automatically applied to the logging configuration inside the running application.

 The `null` rule is there to prevent logs to be created before logging is initialized in `NodeSettings` class.
 This is to prevent creating `debug.txt` outside `$DATADIR` folder.
 If you need to see logs before the logging is initialized, you can delete this rule from `NLog.config` and you will see the logs in `debug.txt` created in the working directory
 of the application (but only if the application has write access to that folder).
+However, as the logging gets initialized, a new `debug.txt` will be created inside `$DATADIR` folder,
+so you will have 2 separated `debug.txt` files - the first one will contain logs from before the initialization and the second one will contain all logs after the initialization.

 You can create whatever rules you want in the config file, just note that the shortcuts that were available for debug option do not work here, so a rule like this